tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 ---

-### 12. Instructor Demo: Predicting Probable Outcomes of Stock Price Trajectory (0:10 mins)
+### 12. Instructor Do: Predicting Probable Outcomes of Stock Price Trajectory (0:10 mins)

 In this activity, students go one step further to produce not just a single potential price trajectory for a stock over the next `252` trading days, but many potential price trajectories.
 So that it's possible to analyze the probability distribution of where a stock's price can go, and therefore an interval to which confident predictions can be made regarding future stock price.